SuiJSON is a JSON-based format with restrictions that allow Sui to align JSON inputs more closely with Move Call arguments.

 Type coercion reasoning

-Due to the loosely typed nature of JSON/SuiJSON and the strongly typed nature of Move types, we sometimes need to overload SuiJSON types to represent multiple Move types.
+Due to the loosely typed nature of JSON/SuiJSON and the strongly typed nature of Move types, you sometimes need to overload SuiJSON types to represent multiple Move types.

 SuiJSON::Number can represent both U8 and U32.
-This means we have to coerce and sometimes convert types.
+This means you have to coerce and sometimes convert types.

-Which type we coerce depends on the expected Move type.
-For example, if the Move function expects a U8, we must have received a
+Which type you coerce depends on the expected Move type.
+For example, if the Move function expects a U8, you must have received a

 SuiJSON::Number with a value less than 256.
-More importantly, we have no way to easily express Move addresses in JSON, so we encode them as hex strings prefixed by
+More importantly, you have no way to easily express Move addresses in JSON, so you encode them as hex strings prefixed by

 Additionally, Move supports U128 and U256 but JSON doesn't.
-As a result we allow encoding numbers as strings.
+As a result you allow encoding numbers as strings.

 Type coercion rules